3Dpass/3DP/precompiles/identity/README.md

 The Identity Precompile provides an interface for managing on-chain identities on the 3Dpass network.
 It allows users to set, query, and manage identity information including display names, legal names, web presence, social media, and more.

+> **Recent Update**: The `setFee` function now emits a `RegistrarFeeSet` event for better transparency and event monitoring when registrar fees are modified.

 ## Address
 ```
 0x0000000000000000000000000000000000000904